Pacific Lamprey

 Growth and Reproduction

 Pacific lampreys are anadromous which means it spends part of its life in the ocean and part of its life in fresh water.
-Anadromous Pacific lampreys may spend months moving to the cool, clear headwaters of streams to make their nest or redds.
-Both males and females participate in redd building in stream riffles by removing small rocks with their mouths and fanning smaller particles with their tails.
-Males and females intertwine while simultaneously depositing sperm and eggs into the redd.
+Anadromous Pacific lampreys may spend months moving to the cool, clear headwaters of streams to make their nests.
+Both males and females participate in nest building in stream riffles by removing small rocks with their mouths and fanning smaller particles with their tails.
+Males and females intertwine while simultaneously depositing sperm and eggs into the nest.
 Depending on her size, a single female can release up to 100,000 eggs.
 The adults die soon after spawning.
 The eggs hatch in freshwater in 2 to 4 weeks depending on the water temperature.
-Larval forms of lampreys, referred to as ammocoetes, are born without eyes and lack sucking mouthparts.
-Lampreys remain at this stage for three to seven years before metamorphosing into juveniles, which includes the development of a sucking mouth, eyes, and teeth.
+Larval forms of lampreys are born without eyes and lack sucking mouthparts.
+Larval Pacific lampreys generally remain at this stage for three to eight years before metamorphosing into juveniles, which includes the development of a sucking mouth, eyes, and teeth.
+However, some Pacific lamprey populations may transform from larvae into juveniles in as little as 2 years or as many as 15 years.

 Feeding Ecology

-Ammocoetes burrow into the silt, mud, or mud of shallow pools and eddies of clear streams and feed by filtering microorganisms, algae, and detritus from the water.
-Anadromous adult lampreys parasitize other organisms such as other species of fish or even marine mammals by using their sucking mouthparts to attach themselves to the host’s body.
-They then use their teeth to cut through the scales and skin to get to the host’s blood and body fluid.
+Larvae burrow into the silt or mud of shallow pools and eddies of clear streams and feed by filtering primarily detritus from the water.
+Juvenile Pacific lampreys parasitize other organisms such as fish, sharks, and whales using their sucking mouthparts to attach themselves to the host's body.
+They then use their teeth to cut through the scales and skin to get to the host's blood and body fluid.
+Recent research also suggests juvenile Pacific lamprey may have an alternative feeding strategy where they predate upon fishes as well.
+Once returned to freshwater, adults migrating upstream do not feed.

 Migration

-Parasitic adult lampreys migrate to the sea after metamorphosing from juveniles and tend to spend one to four years in the marine environment before returning to freshwater to eventually spawn.
-Anadromous lampreys return to return to fresh water in the fall and overwinter until spring when they spawn.
+Parasitic juvenile Pacific lampreys migrate to the sea after metamorphosing from larvae and tend to spend about 18 months in the ocean before returning to freshwater to eventually spawn.
+Pacific lampreys have two different spawning migration strategies: so-called "ocean-maturing" fish migrate upstream and spawn (and die) in the same summer whereas "freshwater-maturing" individuals migrate into streams in the summer and fall before overwintering to spawn the following spring.
 Lampreys tend to migrate upstream in large groups and once upstream migration commences, lampreys do not feed.

 Range and Habitat